 Mature Age Workers

-The second decade of the 21st Century presents enormous challenges to people 45 years and older.
-An amazing range of workplace changes have occurred over the last twenty years which can be very confronting to a person wanting to obtain a position in today’s complex employment market.
+The third decade of the 21st Century presents enormous challenges to people 45 years and older.
+An amazing range of workplace changes has occurred over the last twenty years which can be very confronting to a person wanting to obtain a position in today’s complex employment market.

 Whatever the catalyst mature age workers suddenly find themselves in a world of work that is drastically different to the one they entered many years previously and commonly suffer from what is called the “Rip Van Winkle Syndrome”.

-It needs to be acknowledge that “Ageism” discrimination does exist at certain levels, however there are many organisations that now actively pursue mature aged workers, and with mounting skills shortages mature aged workers are needed to contribute into their late 60’s and beyond.
+It needs to be acknowledged that “Ageism” discrimination does exist at certain levels, however, there are many organisations that now actively pursue mature aged workers, and with mounting skills shortages mature aged workers are needed to contribute into their late 60’s and beyond.

 The main reason mature age workers fail to obtain suitable employment is their inability or refusal to change, learn and adapt to the modern world of work.
 The result is that they become disenfranchised from the employment market, suffer personal and financial stress which in most cases is avoidable.